sabeet/Leetcode-consolidate/README.md

 <a href="https://leetcode.com/problems/decompress-run-length-encoded-list/">1313.
 Decompress Run-Length Encoded List</a> <br />
 <a href="https://leetcode.com/problems/count-negative-numbers-in-a-sorted-matrix/">1351.
 Count Negative Numbers in a Sorted Matrix</a> <br />
 <a href="https://leetcode.com/problems/create-target-array-in-the-given-order/">1389.
 Create Target Array in the Given Order</a> <br />
+<a href="https://leetcode.com/problems/minimum-number-of-moves-to-seat-everyone/">2037.
+Minimum Number of Moves to Seat Everyone</a> <br />